CRIPAC-DIG/tgm-dlm/README.md

 3. Train model for Phase One: `python train.py`
 4. Train model for Phase Two: `python train_correct_withmask.py`

+The following details are important for you to know before you actually train this model by yourself!
-Note: For this model it always needs more than 100,000 steps of training before sampling so you can get a normal result.
+1) For this model it always needs more than 100,000 steps of training before sampling so you can get a normal result.
 The perfomance converges long after the convergence of the loss.
-The loss may finally converges to around 0.015.
+2) The loss will finally converges to around 0.015.
+It is possible that the loss in your experiment will not converge to 0.015 (below 0.02) and stuck at a relative high value (such as 0.08), we suggest you re-run the training procedure with another random seed.
+Normally, the loss should converge really quickly to below 0.02 within 15,000 steps.
+If your loss doesn't behave so, just try another time :)  3) We havn't got any idea why this problem will show up.
+I did observe once that the loss stuck at a high value, and another researcher reach to me after running my code and report this problem also.

 ## Sampling
 1. `python text_sample.py; python post_sample.py` The final file `OURMODEL_OUTPUT.txt` is our output.